 Yes.
 Report the transfer as a gift or trade.
 See above.

-You must still file it WITHIN FIVE DAYS from the date of sale.
+You must still file it within 5 days from the date of sale.

 You and the buyer should go to your local auto licensing office together.
 Take the title (certificate of ownership) with you.

 Your buyer must apply to be the registered owner.

 You and the buyer should apply for a new title saying the buyer is the registered owner and you are the legal owner.